 February 2021 – Teaching English to CHILDREN is fun.
 Teaching English to children ONLINE is a challenge.
 Preparing children for an English EXAMS online is an adventure… if you do it in a fun way.
 Today, I’d like to give you some quick tips how to do a great lesson with elementary school kids online using comics and preparing for Cambridge A1 Movers or A2 Flyers exams.

 January 2021 – Online lessons with Young Learners are challenging for many reasons: apart from problems with internet connection, tired eyes and the demotivating fact of not being really together with their peers, it also forces kids into a very passive sitting life style.
 You need to consider that kids are usually not really comfortable with opening different types of documents (pdf, doc, etc.) and it is also difficult for the teacher to monitor their written work (checking for spelling mistakes, for instance).
-In this post, I’d like to propose a lesson plan to teach daily routines to kids online, giving some suggestions how to make them move and become engaged.
-The lesson plan bases on Cambridge University Press Fun for Movers and uses exercises from page 82-83.
+In this post, I’d like to propose a lesson plan to teach daily routines to kids online,

 January 2021 – This is the last part of a three-post serie, giving suggestions on how to use Scratch codes in teaching English to Young Learners (above all in online lessons).
 In the first part, I describe simple animations to revise numbers and prepositions of place, while in the second post, mazes were proposed to practice giving directions and question-answer animations.
 This time, I invite you to adventure into the Scratch world of quizzes and stories.

 January 2021 – In my previous post, I suggested that teachers giving online lessons to YL try out some alternative tasks using the programming language Scratch.
 This coding program was customized for elementary school students to introduce them to the universe of algorithms, sequencing, variables and others.
 So the main aim of the Scratch project is to teach coding to pupils.
 However, Scratch could come in really handy when giving online English lessons to Young Learners.
 In Part One, you can read about how to practise numbers and prepositions of places with Scratch animations.
-In this post, I’d like to propose ways to practise giving directions and asking vs. answering questions – hidden in coding.
+In this post, I’d like to

 January 2021 – As many of my colleagues, I ended up teaching completely online nearly a year ago.
 With teen and adult classes, the switch to online lessons was surprisingly smooth.
 However, things were not as easy with Young Learners (YL).
 Mainly, because parents – among them myself – were worried about how much time their children spent in front of different screens and secondly, because my students were used to lessons full of movement and games.
 We desperately needed inspiration.
 It came from one of the many Future Learn courses.